Ehlinger leads Texas’ Alamo Bowl romp over No. 12 Utah 38-10

 Utah: The Utes delivered a dud after a season that was so good until December.
 Whittingham had talked about what a boost getting a 12th win would be, particularly against a name program like Texas.
 Now the Utes head into 2020 needing to replace nine senior starters, six on a defense that was among the best in the nation much of the season.

+“They just played harder than us,” Huntley said.
+“We took it more as a vacation than preparing for a game and it came back to bite us.”

-Texas: For the second straight year, Texas used a bowl win to pummel a team that just missed the national playoff.
+Texas: For the second straight year, Texas used a bowl win to pummel a team that just missed the national playoff and a conference championship.
 What it means for 2020, there’s no way to tell.
 Texas will have new offensive (Mike Yurcich) and defensive (Chris Ash) coordinators in what will be a pivotal year for Herman.
-The Longhorns expect to return 15 starters.
+The Longhorns expect to return 15 starters and Herman expects to relinquish play-calling.

+“It would have been easy for guys to splinter after the regular season was not what we had hoped,” Herman said.
+“These guys are competitors.
+They want to win.”

 UP NEXT: